prosopo/procaptcha-wordpress/readme.txt

   return $whitelisted;
 }

-add_filter( 'procap_whitelist_ip', 'my_procap_whitelist_ip', 10, 2 );
+add_filter( 'procaptchawhitelist_ip', 'my_procaptchawhitelist_ip', 10, 2 );
 `

 = Why isn't my WPForms Lite installation working? =

 Please make sure you have removed the reCAPTCHA keys under WPForms > Settings > reCAPTCHA to avoid a conflict.

-= Where can I get more information about procap_? =
+= Where can I get more information about procaptcha? =

 Please see our [website](https://procaptcha.io/).

 == Privacy Notices ==

-procap_ is designed to comply with privacy laws in every country, including GDPR, LGPD, CCPA, and more.
+procaptcha is designed to comply with privacy laws in every country, including GDPR, LGPD, CCPA, and more.

-For example, procap_ has been certified under ISO 27001 and 27701 and is enrolled in the EU-US, UK-US, and Swiss-US Data Privacy Framework for GDPR compliance.
+For example, procaptcha has been certified under ISO 27001 and 27701 and is enrolled in the EU-US, UK-US, and Swiss-US Data Privacy Framework for GDPR compliance.

 Details are available at [www.procaptcha.io/certifications](https://www.procaptcha.io/certifications) and [www.procaptcha.io/gdpr](https://www.procaptcha.io/gdpr).